+Elementary/Middle-Level (EM) Progress

-Elementary/Middle-Level (EM) Progress: The performance of students on the grades 3-8 New York State Testing Program (NYSTP) assessments in ELA and mathematics as compared to an "End Goal," "Long-Term Goals," and "Measures of Interim Progress (MIPs)."
+The performance of students on the grades 3-8 New York State Testing Program (NYSTP) assessments in ELA and mathematics as compared to an "End Goal," "Long-Term Goals," and "Measures of Interim Progress (MIPs)."

 Weighted Average Indices (WAIs) (see Composite Performance above) are determined separately for grades 3-8 NYSTP ELA and grades 3-8 NYSTP mathematics.
-The ELA and mathematics WAIs are averaged to determine a Progress "Index."

-The Progress Index calculated using data from the year prior to the reporting year is called the "Baseline."
+The Weighted Average Performance Index was first calculated using the 2016-17 year as the "Baseline."
+For subgroups that did not have data for the 2016-17 school year, 2017-18 data were used to calculate the Baseline.
 The number of students used to determine the WAI is called the "Cohort."